 Can you surf in Michigan?

 Yes!
 You can Surf in Michigan.
-Lake Superior.
-Lake Michigan.
-Lake Errie.
-All of them.
+Lake Superior, Lake Michigan, all of them!
+Grab a board and get out there.

 Notable Michigan Surf Shops